Landmark Myanmar Rohingya genocide case to open at UN’s top court

 The Myanmar authorities rejected that report, saying its military offensive was a legitimate counter-terrorism campaign in response to attacks by Muslim militants.

-In 2019 preliminary hearings in the ICJ case, Myanmar’s then leader, Ms Aung San Suu Kyi, rejected Gambia’s accusations of genocide as “incomplete and misleading”.
+In 2019 preliminary hearings in the ICJ case, Myanmar’s then leader Aung San Suu Kyi rejected Gambia’s accusations of genocide as “incomplete and misleading”.

 The hearings at the ICJ will mark the first time that Rohingya victims of the alleged atrocities will be heard by an international court, although those sessions will be closed to the public and the media for sensitivity and privacy reasons.